dotnet/AspNetCore.Docs/aspnetcore/hosting/iis-modules.md

 By [Luke Latham](https://github.com/GuardRex)

 ASP.NET Core applications are hosted by IIS in a reverse-proxy configuration.
 Some of the native IIS modules and all of the IIS managed modules are not available to process requests for ASP.NET Core apps.
-In most cases, ASP.NET Core offers an alternative approach to replace the features of unavailable IIS modules.
+In many cases, ASP.NET Core offers an alternative to the features of IIS native and managed modules.

 ## IIS Manager application changes
 When using IIS modules with .NET applications, keep in mind that when you interact with the IIS Manager to configure settings that you're directly changing the *web.config* file of the app.
 If you later deploy a *web.config* with the app, any changes you made in the IIS Manager on the server will be overwritten by the settings in the deployed *web.config* file.
 After you've made changes to an app's *web.config* on the server, mirror those changes in your project's *web.config* immediately.